-In a moment, we're going to ask you to turn to the exercises at the end of the tutorials and type in the letter shown in Exercise 1, just as it appears.
-Turn to Exercise 1, and look at the letter.
+In a moment, we're going to ask you to turn to the exercises at the end of the tutorials and type in a letter given in Exercise 1, just as it appears.
+Now turn to Exercise 1.
+There are two letters, the first is for 80 column screen users, the second is for 40 column screen users.
+Look at the letter that applies to you.
 You'll see that the writer has put in the paragraph marker wherever there's a blank line, and at the end of any line that's shorter than the full line length.
 It does not appear in the middle of paragraphs.
 This is exactly how you will learn to use the marker.
 Now type the letter, pressing 'Return' whenever you see a representation of the paragraph end marker.
 Don't press 'Return' as you approach the right hand edge of the screen -- Superscript takes care of that automatically, as you'll see if you watch carefully.